seiyoshida-lab/seiyoshida-lab.github.io/_pages/research.md

 </head>
 <body>
 <p class="main">
-  Our current (JCS 2018) and preliminary research show that EGF pathway is regulated by macropinocytosis in breast cancer cell.
-By combination of biochemistry and imaging, we investigate the pathological roles of macropinocytosis in cancer development. <br/>
+  Our current (JCS 2018) and preliminary research show that the EGF pathway is regulated by macropinocytosis in the breast cancer cell.
+By the combination of biochemistry and imaging, we investigate the pathological roles of macropinocytosis in cancer development. <br/>

 <br/>Reference:<br/>